National Study of Chemical Residues in Lake Fish Tissue Results

 - Journal Articles

 Data files containing the analytical results are available upon request.
-EPA released data from the National Lake Fish Tissue Study on a set of CDs.
+The EPA released data from the National Lake Fish Tissue Study on a set of CDs.
 These CDs contain quality-assured raw data for all four years of the study in Excel files, a data dictionary to aid in interpreting the data files, and the final analytical data quality assurance report.
 The data CDs are available at no charge.
 To order the CDs, contact John Healey ([email protected]) and provide your name, mailing address, and phone number.